-But with big beauty brands like Aesop, Le Labo, and even Chanel releasing bar soaps, it’s hard to know what to look for.
+But with big beauty brands including Aesop, Le Labo, and even Chanel releasing bar soaps, it’s hard to know what to look for.
 “I’ve definitely observed a rise in the popularity of handmade bar soaps in particular,” says Samantha Newell, co-founder of Yard + Parish, an ethical retailer for independent Black-owned UK businesses.
 “Customers are becoming more informed and want to know that what they’re putting on their bodies is natural, ecofriendly, and has properties that target specific skin problems.
 Smelling ‘good’ just isn’t enough anymore.”
-We enlisted the help of 11 experts, from homeware entrepreneurs to ethically conscious bloggers, to help us choose the best bar soaps to buy for your shower, bathroom, or even your kitchen sink.
+We enlisted the help of 12 experts, from homeware entrepreneurs to ethically conscious bloggers, to help us choose the best bar soaps to buy for your shower, bathroom, or even your kitchen sink.
 Read on for the best shower-friendly and travel-appropriate bar soaps, the best ethical and vegan bar soaps, and the best bar soap to buy as a gift.

 Best overall bar soap